2020 Labour Party leadership election (UK): Nominations stage

-The Labour Party reported two members of Starmer's campaign to the Information Commissioner's Office on 6 February of hacking into the party's membership database.
-The campaign described the complaint as "utter nonsense".
-The campaign chair, Jenny Chapman, suggested that the allegations were a result of the Starmer team alerting party officials the week before to a possible data breach by Long-Bailey's campaign, though there is no evidence that this occurred.
+The Labour Party reported an alleged breach of data protection rules by Starmer's campaign to the Information Commissioner's Office in early February, which it said was in accord with the statutory obligation to report suspected data breaches.
+The campaign described the complaint as "nonsense".
+The Starmer campaign chair suggested that the allegations were a result of the Starmer team alerting party officials the week before to a possible data breach by Long-Bailey's campaign, though there was no evidence that this occurred.

 Membership ballot

 The first public hustings to feature the final three candidates was held in Glasgow, Scotland on 15 February.